ec-europa/europa-component-library/src/website/src/pages/eu/components/list/docs/usage.md

 Description lists are used to display and organise content with a descriptions.
 Common use cases include glossary, or a list of speakers with their biographies.
 There are 3 types of description lists depending on user's need.

-1. label with description below it
-2. label with description aligned to the right of the label instead of below the label; horizontal layout
-3. label with taxonomy

 ## Do's

 - keep label short and meaningful